viam-devrel/viamcodelabs/site/viamguides/src/workshop-people/workshop-people.md

 At this point, the Vision Service relies on the ML Model Service to analyze visual data.
 It uses pre-trained machine learning models, such as `EfficientDet-COCO`, to perform tasks like object detection.
 Currently, many objects are being detected in the camera feed.

-In this section, we'll write code to alert us when a `person` is detected.
+In this section, we'll add code to alert us when a `person` is detected.
 And if a person is detected, the piezo buzzer will sound.

 ![control module diagram](assets/diagram.png)